AlexBaranowski/nappo/README.md

 # nappo: a chocolate covered nougat
-This script is based (like of it 99%) on the work of the @omajid [Original Gist](https://gist.github.com/omajid/c04b6025de49d0b7b18ab4a7e789484e).
+This script is based (like 99% of it) on the work of the @omajid [Original Gist](https://gist.github.com/omajid/c04b6025de49d0b7b18ab4a7e789484e).
 It is used to help bootstrap Dotnet on aarch64 and s390x architecture by creating tarballs with necessary nuggets.